 - What’s the best way to merge schema migration contributions from multiple developers?

-- Does the customer’s OPS team need better migration tools, and should they be built into the binary?
+- Does the customer’s ops team need better migration tools, and should they be built into the binary?

 - How would a production environment handle rollbacks?